Analytical Modeling of Acoustic Exponential Materials and Physical Mechanism of Broadband Anti-Reflection: Modified transfer matrix method

-\textit{S-matrix analysis}.
 Because our system is time-invariant, linear and with scalar material properties, the \textit{reciprocity} holds \cite{jalas2013and}, which ensures that $S_{12} = S_{21}$ [thus $AD-BC=1$, according to Eq.~(\ref{eq:s11_mtmm})].
 Therefore, the reciprocity can guarantee symmetrical transmission, i.e.,

-Since the embedded EM is lossless, i.e., $\mathrm{Im}(\rho)=0$, $\mathrm{Im}(\kappa)=0$, the absorption inside the EM should be zero, thus $|S_{12}|^2 +|S_{11}|^2 = 1$ or $|S_{21}|^2 +|S_{22}|^2 = 1$.
+Since the embedded EM is lossless, i.e., $\mathrm{Im}(\rho)=0$, $\mathrm{Im}(\mathit{K})=0$, the absorption inside the EM should be zero, thus $|S_{12}|^2 +|S_{11}|^2 = 1$ or $|S_{21}|^2 +|S_{22}|^2 = 1$.
 With the consideration of Eq.~(\ref{eq:sym_trans}), we can conclude that

 although $S_{11}\neq S_{22}$ due to the phase difference.
 It should be noted that Eq.~(\ref{eq:sym_trans}) holds for all frequencies regardless of the types of the EM, while Eq.~(\ref{eq:sym_refle}) is valid only when the EM is lossless (the case we focus on here).
 Symmetrical reflected energy allows us to focus on the case where the incident excitation is from only Port 1, without losing the generality.